 Blepharoplasty, also known as eyelid surgery, is one of the most commonly performed cosmetic procedures in the United States.
 Puffy or droopy eyes can make you seem older than you are and even impair vision.
-Dr. Robert Walton is a board certified plastic surgeon who specializes in facial cosmetic surgery procedures like blepharoplasty to restore a more youthful and well-rested appearance to your face.
+Dr. Walton is a board-certified plastic surgeon who specializes in facial cosmetic surgery procedures like blepharoplasty to restore a more youthful and well-rested appearance to your face.

 What is eyelid surgery?

 As we age, our eyelid skin stretches, and the muscles supporting the eyelids begin to lose their tone.
 This allows fat around the eyes to bulge, resulting in the commonly referred to “bags” in the upper and lower eyelids, puffiness, and drooping of the eyelids.
 The drooping, bulging eyelids not only create an older, more tired appearance, in extreme cases they can affect your vision as well.

 Blepharoplasty is a cosmetic procedure that restores a more alert and youthful appearance to the eyes by correcting the fat bulges and droopiness of the eyelids.
 Eyelid surgery addresses these common signs of aging by removing sagging, excess skin, and repositioning or removing fatty deposits in the eyelids.
 Blepharoplasty may be performed on the upper eyelids, lower eyelids, or both.

 While blepharoplasty can be performed as a single procedure, it can also be combined with a browlift for sagging eyebrows or a facelift for more complete rejuvenation.